-If you have any access problems, then please contact Mrs Santina Kennedy in the first instance.
+If you have any access problems, then please contact the Undergraduate Programme Administrator (phys-prog-admin@bath.ac.uk) in the first instance.

 When you have completed the training tutorial and are confident that you have understood it, you should undertake the test.